Find Affordable College Courses

 Minneapolis, MN

-Capella University ranked #10 on this year’s Best Nursing Schools in Minnesota list.
-Capella University is a very large private for-profit school located in the city of Minneapolis.
+With a ranking of #10, Capella University did quite well on this year’s best schools for nursing students.
+Capella University is a fairly large private for-profit school located in the city of Minneapolis.

 While working on their degree, nursing majors at Capella University accumulate an average of around $27,599 in student debt.